Geek girl

-"Geek girl" is a 20th-century term, signifying a gendered subgenre within the modern geek subculture.
+Geek girl is a gendered subgenre within the modern geek subculture.

 History

 The return of the word "geek" in the mid-1990s can be traced to the popularization of workplace computing and the Internet and the dot-com bubble of 1995–2000.
 The early days of the reclaimed use of "geek" were strongly associated with computers and information technology and the majority of practitioners were male.
 Similarly, in a 1996 study of high school cultures, linguist Mary Bucholtz noted that "nerd status is overwhelmingly associated with males."
 Two studies by the Association for Computing Machinery (ACM) quantified the gap between men and women in computing and the continuing problems in recruiting and retaining female programmers.

 The term "Geekgirl" was coined by Rosie Cross in 1993 as the title of her online cyberfeminist magazine.
 This is Australia's longest running online publication and in September 1996 it was exhibited at the New Museum of Contemporary Art New York.
 Editions of this magazine from the mid-'90s have been preserved by the Internet Archive.
 As the use of the personal computer grew during the mid- to late 2000s, the number of women in computing rose proportionately, and networks were created to provide support and connection for self-described "geek girls".
 GirlGeeks.org was created in 1999 to serve as "the source for women in computing", and in 2005 Girl Geek Dinners was formed to connect women in the information technology (IT) sector.

 The widespread recognition of "geek girls" as a community occurred in summer 2010, when the annual San Diego Comic-Con included a panel entitled "Geek Girls Exist".
 Panelists included StarWars.com journalist Bonnie Burton, singer-songwriter Marian Call, Tekzilla and Qore host Veronica Belmont, MythBusters featured host Kari Byron, and was hosted by Rielly Grey, founder of Geek Girls Network.
 The panel's popularity has been credited as a primary mover in solidifying the girl geek concept.